nicmunroe/wingtips/wingtips-servlet-api/README.md

 ### Server Request Span Tagging

-`HttpServletRequests` and `HttpServletResponses` handled by the `RequestTracingFilter` are passed to a `HttpTagStrategy` to add metadata to a Span in the form of tags.
+`HttpServletRequests` and `HttpServletResponses` handled by the `RequestTracingFilter` are passed to a `HttpTagAndSpanNamingStrategy` to add metadata to a Span in the form of tags.
 The [OpenTracingTagStrategy](../wingtips-core/src/main/java/com/nike/wingtips/tags/OpenTracingTagStrategy.java) is default.

 #### Using a pre-defined tag strategy

-The `HttpTagStrategy` is defined by the init param `server-side-span-tag-strategy`.
+The `HttpTagAndSpanNamingStrategy` is defined by the init param `server-side-span-tag-strategy`.
 Valid values are:
 - `OPENTRACING` **default** - Uses the [OpenTracingTagStrategy](../wingtips-core/src/main/java/com/nike/wingtips/tags/OpenTracingTagStrategy.java)
 - `WINGTIPS` Uses the [WingtipsTagStrategy](../wingtips-core/src/main/java/com/nike/wingtips/tags/WingtipsTagStrategy.java)
 - `NONE` Uses the [NoOpTagStrategy](../wingtips-core/src/main/java/com/nike/wingtips/tags/NoOpTagStrategy.java)